Shanghai moves to 2nd part of lockdown as testing lines grow

 Public transport has been suspended and roads closed, bringing the normally bustling metropolis to a standstill.
 While city residents are being told to stay put, airports and train stations remain open.

-The lockdown reflects China’s continuing adherence to its “zero-COVID” approach, despite restrictions being eased elsewhere.
+The lockdown reflects China’s continuing adherence to its “zero-COVID” approach despite restrictions being eased elsewhere.
 China set the hard-line tone at the start of the pandemic in 2020 with the 76-day lockdown on the city of Wuhan where the virus was first detected.

 The measures have been decried by some Chinese as excessive, although there has been little open defiance.
 Amid the grumbling, Shanghai authorities have conceded shortcomings in their handling of the surge driven by the omicron variant, after panic buying stripped store shelves of necessities.